Chris56974/Pethreon/README.md

 Calls are free, but is there a limit to the amount of data I can read?
 Could people DDOS the fullnodes with free calls?

 UPDATE: When I want to read data from the blockchain, I don't just talk to any fullnode I want to at random.
 I have to talk to a fullnode that I setup with Geth OR a node that I rent out @ [infura](https://infura.io/).
 So the limits are probably specified in Geth/Infura.

-### Do I really need react-router?

-I don't think routing is all that sophisticated in this application, I don't even have a navbar (just one button to switch portals).
-I figured I'd add it anyways just in case I decide to do stuff later.

 ### Background Synchronization?